mvpgomes/shopit-app/README.md

 ## Deploying to Heroku

-Before to deploy the application on Heroku make sure that you have committed the changes in your repository.
+Before to deploy the application on Heroku make sure that you have committed the changes in your local repository.
 After that execute the command:

 ```sh
 $ git push heroku master